-If your institution has waived its application fee for the Fall 2022 admission cycle please select no.
+If your institution has waived its application fee for the Fall 2024 admission cycle please select r

-res INO
+Yes No

 Does your institution have an application fee? Х

-Amount of application fee: 30
+Amount of application fee: \$30

 Yes No

-Can it be waived for applicants with financial need?
-X
+Can it be waived for applicants with financial Х

-If you have an application fee and an on-line applic ation option, plea se indicate policy or st
+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

-Same fee
+students who apply on-line.

-X Same fee
+x Same fee

+Free

-Free Reduced V Nie
+Reduced

-Can on-line application fee be waived for applicants with financial need?
 Yes No

+Can on-line application fee be waived for applicants with financial need? х

-C14 Application closing date Yes No
+C14 Application closing date

+· Yes No

+Does your institution have an application closing date? х

+·